These are the numbers of the Venezuelan exodus in Latin America

 2.4 million Venezuelans have left their country to other Latin American nations, with Colombia receiving the most migrants

 Chavism regime, that Nicolás Maduro still maintains, is ruling over Venezuela for almost 20 years.
-Because of that, the country plunged into an economic, social and political crisis.
+Because of that, the country plunged IGNORE INTO an economic, social and political crisis.
 With it, thousands of Venezuelans had to leave their country in a stampede to other territories where they find a better quality of life.

 Leer en español: Así están las cifras del éxodo venezolano en Latinoamérica